Lignana Gold Benefits and Studies

 Standard medical treatment for breast cancer includes lumpectomy (partial removal of the breast), chemotherapy and radiation.

 Evidence of lignans containing SDG being effective in reducing breast cancer came from the University Department of Surgery, Queen Elizabeth II Medical Center, in Perth, Australia.
-In this controlled study, published in Lancet, women with newly diagnosed breast cancer were interviewed by means of questionnaires, and a 72-hour urine collection and blood sample were taken.
-The urine samples were assayed for various plant constituents including the lignans enterodiol and enterolactone.
-After adjustments for age at first menstruation, parity, alcohol intake, and total fat intake, high excretion of both equol (a plant estrogen) and enterolactone was associated with a "substantial reduction in breast cancer risk," the researchers stated.
+In this controlled study, published in Lancet, women with newly diagnosed breast cancer were interviewed, and urine samples were assayed for various plant constituents including the lignans enterodiol and enterolactone.
+After adjustments, high excretion of both equol and enterolactone was associated with a “substantial reduction in breast cancer risk.”

-Lignans help prevent or reduce breast cancer partly due to the fact that the lignan constituents in plants, such as SDG in flaxseed, resembles the female hormone estrogen.
-Lignans are thus classified as phytoestrogens.
-Like other phytoestrogens, they hook onto the same spots (receptors) on the cells where estrogen attaches.
-When natural estrogen is abundant in the body, lignans reduce estrogen's effects by displacing it from cells.
-This displacement of the hormone can help prevent those cancers, such as breast cancer, that depend on estrogen to start and develop.
+Lignans help prevent or reduce breast cancer partly due to the fact that the lignan constituents in plants, such as SDG in flaxseed, resemble the female hormone estrogen.
+When natural estrogen is abundant in the body, lignans reduce estrogen’s effects by displacing it from cells.
+This displacement can help prevent those cancers, such as breast cancer, that depend on estrogen to start and develop.

-In a1996 study, SDG was tested for effects on mammary tumor genesis in rats.
+In a 1996 study, SDG was tested for effects on mammary tumor genesis in rats.
 The consumption of the flaxseed lignan SDG resulted in a 37% reduction in the number of tumors per tumor-bearing rat, and a 46% reduction in the number of tumors per number of rats in each group.
-This study showed that SDG has an anti-tumor effect when provided at the early promotion stage of tumor genesis.

 Colon Cancer